MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 > For info about setting the default storage space, see [Set the default storage space for OneDrive users](set-default-storage-space.md).
 For info about the storage available for your Microsoft 365 subscription, see the [OneDrive service description](/office365/servicedescriptions/onedrive-for-business-service-description).

 > [!NOTE]
 > If your organization is configured for multi-geo, you need to use PowerShell to change a user's OneDrive storage space.
-The experience isn't available in the Microsoft 365 admin center.
+Editing storage limits isn't available in the Microsoft 365 admin center.

 ## Change a user's storage space in the Microsoft 365 admin center